Kaitlynpham-ng/spatial-query-algorithms/README.md

 def mindist_point(point):
-    """Best-first priority for a point: x + y (smaller is more promising).""" return point['x'] + point['y']  # Lower-left style distance for minimization
+    return point['x'] + point['y']  # Lower-left style distance for minimization

 def mindist_mbr(mbr):
-    """Best-first priority for a region: lower-left corner x1 + y1.""" return mbr['x1'] + mbr['y1']  # Best-first key for lecture-style sorted candidate list
+    return mbr['x1'] + mbr['y1']  # Best-first key for lecture-style sorted candidate list

 def add_skyline_point(skyline, point):
-    """
-    Insert `point` into the running skyline list.

-    WHY: when we confirm a point is not dominated, remove any old skyline points that it now dominates, then append it.
-    """
     if any(dominates(s, point) for s in skyline):  # Already dominated by existing skyline return skyline  # Unchanged list
     skyline = [s for s in skyline if not dominates(point, s)]  # Drop points dominated by new one